RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/consolidating_pipes.md

 Instead of waiting for us to tell it what items it should sink, the Polymorphic version automatically sinks anything that is already in the chest to which it is attached.
 Liberal use of these modules makes chest storage fast and easy.
-Let’s replace all of the remaining Basic pipes that we are using for storage with Mk2 Chassis and Polymorphic ItemSink Modules.
+Let’s replace all the remaining Basic pipes that we are using for storage with Mk2 Chassis and Polymorphic ItemSink Modules.

 ### Provider Modules

-Next, we can consolidate the pipes on our storage chests by crafting some Provider Modules and adding them to the Chassis on our storage chests.
+Next, we can consolidate the pipes on our storage chests by crafting some [Provider Modules](item://logisticspipes:module_provider) and adding them to the Chassis on our storage chests.
 Let’s install one in a Chassis that has a Polymorphic ItemSink Module and look at its settings.